Buck & Michael Harcos

 Born: November 4, 2020

-Recruited from: Liz Paape
+Recruited from Liz Paape

 Sponsor: The Joel and Dena Gambord Family

-Buck was generously donated as a puppy to SDF by Liz Paape, so he practically grew up on campus and benefited from being around trainers his whole life.
-As a young candidate, Buck was initially shy around strangers, so the focus was put on building his confidence by having new people handle him in search and going on off-site field trips to the airport and Petco.
-As he progressed through the program, he mastered his foundational elements and became a self-assured, happy boy who enjoys offering snuggles to everyone.
+Buck was generously donated as a puppy to SDF by breeder Liz Paape, so he practically grew up on campus and benefited from being around our trainers from a very young age.
+As a young candidate, Buck was initially shy around strangers, so trainers focused on building his confidence by having new people handle him in search training and traveling off-site for field trips to places like the Camarillo airport and Petco.
+As he progressed through the program, Buck mastered his foundational search dog training elements and became a self-assured, happy boy who enjoyed offering snuggles to everyone.
 He also developed into quite the character, making his office mates laugh daily with his habit of pushing his chew bones around the floor and rolling on them!
-Buck graduated from search training and was paired with his first responder handler, Michael Harcos, on September 24, 2022.

 Upon meeting Buck for the first time, Michael was blown away by the energy and excitement Buck pours into every activity.
-“He is so excited to do any and every kind of training that he literally bounces when he sees me strap on my reward pouch before we start,” Michael says.
+“He is so excited to do any and every kind of training that he literally bounces when he sees me strap on my reward pouch before we start,” Michael said.
 An exciting moment for him during the Handler Training Program was coming to campus for the first time and “seeing the dogs in various stages of training and recognizing the amount of work and patience that the trainers have put into the end product, which is a skilled and efficient search dog.”

 Michael recounts that he knew Buck was a good fit for him when he was loading Buck into a kennel one day and noticed he was wearing a cowboy collar.
 “I said to him, ‘Oh hey, you’re a buckaroo.’
 Buck gave me a look and licked my face, and my heart melted.
 From that moment, I have had an emotional attachment with Buck, and I was extremely grateful that he was selected to be my partner.”

-Michael is looking forward to continuing his training with Buck and eager to get him exposure to as many environments as possible as they strive towards FEMA certification.
 We’re happy that Buck has an enthusiastic new family to go home to and look forward to sharing this new team’s achievements!